dempe/dempe.github.io/_posts/2017-11-23-machine-learning-notes.md

   - The goal is to minimize the cost function, _J(θ<sub>0</sub>, θ<sub>1</sub>)_ by tweaking the parameters, θ<sub>0</sub> and θ<sub>1</sub>, to the hypothesis function, _h<sub>θ</sub>(x) = θ<sub>0</sub> + θ<sub>1</sub>x_.
   - The cost function essentially maps the parameters, _θ<sub>0</sub>, θ<sub>1</sub>_, of a model to a number.
   - We want to find the global minimum of _J(θ<sub>0</sub>, θ<sub>1</sub>)_
+  {%
+     include margin_note_with_image.html
-  - _Contour Plots_: way to graph a 3D cost function in 2d
+     note='_Contour plots_ are a way to graph a 3D cost function in 2D.'
+     src='/img/contour_plot.png'
+     alt='Image of a contour plot.'
+  %}

 ## Parameter Learning

 ### Gradient Descent
   - We have:
-    1. An hypothesis function, h
+    1. An hypothesis function, _h_
-    2. A way to determine how well our hypothesis fits the data - the cost function, J
+    2. A way to determine how well our hypothesis fits the data - the cost function, _J_
-  - _Gradient descent_ is a method for finding the minimum of J.
+  - _Gradient descent_ is a method for finding the minimum of _J_.

   {%
      include margin_note_with_image.html